JonathanCGill/ai-runtime-behaviour-security/README.md

 His current focus is AI security governance: designing control architectures that address the unique challenges of securing non-deterministic systems at enterprise scale, and translating complex technical risk into actionable guidance for engineering teams and executive leadership.

-This framework represents a synthesis of practical implementation experience, industry patterns, and regulatory requirements — built to be useful, not theoretical.

 - GitHub: [@JonathanCGill](https://github.com/JonathanCGill)
 - LinkedIn: [Jonathan Gill](https://www.linkedin.com/in/jonathancgill/)

 ---

+## License

+[MIT](LICENSE) — Use it, adapt it, build on it.

 ## Citation

-If you reference this framework in publications, presentations, or derivative work, see [CITATION.md](../CITATION.md).
+If you reference this framework in publications, presentations, or derivative work, see [CITATION.md](CITATION.md).

----

-## License

-[MIT](../LICENSE) — Use it, adapt it, build on it.